colestrode/skellington-welcome/README.md

 );
 ```

-When a new users joins, your Skellington bot will DM them with your message.
+When a new users joins your team, your Skellington bot will DM them with your message.

 ## Help